bootlin/training-materials/slides/security-fundamental-concepts/security-fundamental-concepts.typ

 === Security properties: CIA triad
 <security-properties-cia-triad>

-- #strong[Confidentiality]: Can an unauthorized entity gain access to information?
+- *Confidentiality*: Can an unauthorized entity gain access to information?

-- #strong[Integrity]: Can there be unauthorized modification of information?
+- *Integrity*: Can there be unauthorized modification of information?

-- #strong[Availability]: Can authorized access to information be impended?
+- *Availability*: Can authorized access to information be impended?

 === Confidentiality